Samarthjadhavsj/Real-Estate-Analytics/README.md

 ---

 ### 11. Deployment & Integration
-**Objective**: Prepared the system for deployment with proper model serialization and integration capabilities.
+Prepared the system for deployment with proper model serialization and integration capabilities.

 **Files Used**:
 - Model pipeline files (pipeline.pkl)